SimpleBus/SimpleBus/Symfony/command-bus-bundle.rst

-Using the building blocks supplied by the ``SimpleBus/MessageBus`` library you can create a command bus, which is basically a message bus, with some middlewares anda map of message handlers.
+Using the building blocks supplied by the ``SimpleBus/MessageBus`` library you can create a command bus, which is basically a message bus, with some middlewares and a map of message handlers.
 This is described in the :doc:`documentation of CommandBus  <Guides/command_bus>`.